marconunesrj/microservices-demo-final/README.md

      - docker-compose -f keycloak_authorization_server2.yml up -d
      - docker-compose -f common.yml -f elastic_cluster.yml -f kafka_cluster.yml up -d

-- Depois execute os microservices na seguinte ordem:
+- Then run the microservices in the following order:
      - config-server
      - TwitterToKafkaService
      - KafkaToElasticService
-     - Depois execute uma das duas implementações abaixo
+     - Then run one of the two implementations below
-       - ElasticQueryService  Obs: suba duas instâncias uma na porta 8183 e outra na porta 8186, para o LoadBalancer
+       - ElasticQueryService  Obs: upload two instances, one on port 8183 and the other on port 8186, for LoadBalancer
        - ElasticQueryWebClient   http://localhost:8184/elastic-query-web-client/
-       - Ou
+       - or
        - ReactiveElasticQueryService
        - ReactiveElasticQueryWebClient    http://localhost:8184/reactive-elastic-query-web-client/